Biblical and Theological Studies Department

 Membership in Professional Societies

-- Theological Anthropology (esp. the image of God, the body/soul relationship, human sexuality, and free will)
+- Theological Anthropology (esp. the image of God, the body/soul relationship, human sexuality, race/culture, and theologies of work)

 - Contemporary Christology (esp. the incarnation and the humanity of Christ)